 - For programs that are not joint with ComEd, some measures implemented by Nicor Gas have electricity savings that are not claimed by ComEd.
 In addition, Nicor Gas provides gas service to some municipalities that do not have ComEd as their electricity provider.
 These electricity savings are credited to the gas company in the TRC cost-effectiveness calculation as an "Other Benefit".
-The impact of this benefit in the 2020 TRC calculation result is small, increasing total benefits by 4%.
+The impact of this benefit in the 2021 TRC calculation result is meaningful, comprising about 10% of total TRC benefits.
 Most electric benefits for Nicor Gas are generated from advanced thermostats rebated or installed through non-joint offerings, demand-controlled ventilation, non-joint weatherization projects, and the contractor channel income qualified programs. - For early replacement measures, Guidehouse calculated the savings for the remaining life of the existing equipment and the savings for the remaining measure life per the dual baseline algorithms deemed in the TRM.
 This analysis is not included in the evaluation reports as they only list the first-year savings value for each measure.
 Dual baseline adjustments have a negligible impact on the Nicor Gas portfolio TRC. - Water saving benefits from water saving measures rely upon the Illinois TRM and Nicor Gas analysis to estimate gallons of water saved per device.
 Water avoided costs were estimated using assumptions developed by Nicor Gas.
-Water savings account for 5% of TRC benefits, and have a substantial impact to increase the benefits and TRC for programs that include water saving measures prominently, such as kit and direct installation programs.
+Water savings account for about 7% of total TRC benefits, and have a substantial impact to increase the benefits and TRC for programs that include water saving measures prominently, such as kit and direct installation programs for the residential sector, and steam traps for the non-residential sector.